 A social media policy outlines your company’s guidelines for your social media strategy.
 Is it ok for your employees to maintain a personal blog that conveys work related stories about customers, management, or other employees?
 How about telling the same stories on Facebook or Twitter?
-Can you post pictures from the office party on Facebook, Pinterest, Instagram or Youtube?
+Can you post pictures from the office party on Facebook, Pinterest, Instagram or YouTube?
 What is acceptable in a web connected social media world?
 What is a social media policy and why is it important to have one?

 How Do You Know If You Need a Social Media Policy?

 Facebook now has over 1 Billion user accounts.
 If you have employees then somebody at your company has a Facebook account.
 Add in Twitter, Linkedin, Pinterest, and over 300 other social sites and you can bet that information is leaking out about your company.
 Yes, you probably need a social media policy to schedule social media content, for example.

 Social Media in Business